We investigate and enforce against unacceptable breaches of planning control.

 After receiving a report we will:

-• carry out a site visit as soon as possible
+carry out a site visit when appropriate

 What if someone makes a complaint about my property?